sloaneeliza/sloaneeliza/README.md

 - 👋 Hi, I’m @sloaneeliza
 - I have a passion for all things cybersecurity.
-- Currently studying all things reverse engineering and malware dev.
+- Currently studying reverse engineering and malware dev. 🧐